 As mentioned in the section on life cycles, when a feature reaches the end of its life it is removed from Ordnance Survey's main holding.
-When a feature is removed its status is reported to the customer that is taking COU as a departed feature.
+When a feature is removed, its status is reported to the customer that is taking COU as a departed feature.
 When a customer orders a COU, a list of departed features is provided so that the loading software can add and subtract the features to the customer's holding accordingly.

 Departed features are supplied in COU data with respect to a given date.
 Features that have left the area or themes of the data supply since midnight on this date are included as departed features.
 This information is supplied to inform user systems that all versions of this feature are no longer current.
-Some departed features are present in COU for features that have not been previously supplied; this is for a number of reasons, including the creation and removal of features in the specified time period and the limited information is not given when a particular version of a feature is replaced by a new version with an incremented version number.
+Some departed features are present in COU for features that have not been previously supplied; this is for a number of reasons, including the creation and removal of features in the specified time period and the limited information stored in the OS MasterMap main holding about previous versions of features.
+Departed feature information is not given when a particular version of a feature is replaced by a new version with an incremented version number.
 The existence of the new version in the data supply set indicates that any feature with the same TOID but a lower version number is no longer a current feature.